 Building on what’s been achieve so far

-We support the extension of presumption up to twelve months – where the judiciary believe its appropriate action to serve the sentence safely in the community.
+We support the extension of presumption up to twelve months – where the judiciary believe it‘s appropriate action to serve the sentence safely in the community.

-To achieve significant reduction in reoffending, the right level of support needs to be available – with a nationwide mentoring, guidance, and advocacy service working in partnership with social work and other public and voluntary organisations.
+To achieve a significant reduction in reoffending, the right level of support needs to be available – with a nationwide mentoring, guidance, and advocacy service working in partnership with social work and other public and voluntary organisations.

 With the social and economic cost of reoffending in Scotland at £3.2bn, our evidence shows that the reoffending rate for those who successfully complete our New Routes journey is under 10%, compared to 34% where customers aren’t supported.